Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 In recent years, the launch of new Mass Rapid Transit (MRT) lines, including the Downtown Line and Thomson-East Coast Line, has resulted in a decline in ridership for certain trunk bus services — long routes that connect various neighborhoods across Singapore.

-This project was initiated to identify bus routes that run closely parallel MRT lines, allowing LTA to prioritize potential adjustments for cost-effectiveness and enhanced commuter experience.
+This project was initiated to identify bus routes that run closely parallel MRT lines, allowing LTA to prioritise potential adjustments for cost-effectiveness and enhanced commuter experience.

 ## Section 2: Scope

 ### 2.1 Problem

-The Ministry of Transport’s (MOT) Land Division, specifically the Public Transportation team, is responsible for overseeing the planning and optimization of public transportation routes in Singapore.
+The Ministry of Transport’s (MOT) Land Division, specifically the Public Transportation team, is responsible for overseeing the planning and optimisation of public transportation routes in Singapore.
 Due to budget constraints, it’s crucial for the team to ensure that public transport resources are allocated efficiently.
 However, the introduction of new MRT lines, such as the Downtown Line and Thomson-East Coast Line, has resulted in decreased ridership on certain trunk bus services, which are long bus routes connecting various neighborhoods across Singapore.
-Some of these services are now underutilized, as commuters prefer the faster and more predictable MRT options.
+Some of these services are now underutilised, as commuters prefer the faster and more predictable MRT options.

 The challenge facing the Public Transportation team is to identify and streamline bus routes that significantly overlap with MRT lines.
-Failing to optimize these bus routes will lead to wasted resources, limiting the team's ability to finance new routes that could better serve unmet commuter needs.
+Failing to optimise these bus routes will lead to wasted resources, limiting the team's ability to finance new routes that could better serve unmet commuter needs.
 If left unaddressed, this inefficiency could result in a misallocation of MOT’s limited budget, potentially impacting the overall effectiveness of Singapore’s public transport system.

 Data science provides an efficient and systematic solution to identifying route redundancies within Singapore’s complex transport network.
 Manually analyzing bus and MRT overlaps would be both time-consuming and prone to error.
 By using data science techniques, we can process large-scale geospatial data to accurately calculate overlap distances within defined buffer zones of MRT lines, allowing us to quantify which bus routes duplicate MRT lines, and to what extent.

 This approach not only provides clear, data-driven insights for potential route adjustments but also allows us to incorporate factors like accessibility of alternative routes and commuter convenience into our recommendations.
-This leads to more balanced, informed decisions that prioritize commuter needs.
+This leads to more balanced, informed decisions that prioritise commuter needs.

 Furthermore, data science ensures scalability and adaptability.
-As Singapore’s MRT network expands with new lines like the Jurong Region and Cross Island Lines, the same data-driven approach can be readily applied to assess overlaps, ensuring that our public transport system remains optimized, cost-effective, and responsive to future commuter demands.
+As Singapore’s MRT network expands with new lines like the Jurong Region and Cross Island Lines, the same data-driven approach can be readily applied to assess overlaps, ensuring that our public transport system remains optimised, cost-effective, and responsive to future commuter demands.

 ### 2.2 Success Criteria